 What Is BioCartilage?

+The future of medicine is evolving before our eyes.
 When it comes to your health, and life in general, it is always important to think thoughts that are cutting edge, innovative and revolutionary.
-In the orthopaedic world, BioCartilage is emerging as a technology that can heal your arthritis, and enable healthier joints and more longevity.
+As we transition towards natural healing, in the orthopaedic world, BioCartilage is emerging as a technology that can heal your arthritis, and enable healthier joints and more longevity.
 BioCartilage as a therapy has facilitated the restoration of the osteochondral lesion (located in the ankle joint) via minimally invasive therapies.
 The healing properties of BioCartilage are proving to induce faster healing, and more permanent healing.

 BioCartilage as a treatment for cartilage restoration, is derived from donor cartilage, and fused with natural growth factors to help stimulate the healing of cartilage cells.

 How is BioCartilage Applied to Heal The Ankle Joint?